 John Hilton Towsley was born in South Augusta, Leeds, Ontario on 16th May 1896.

-The 1901 census for Canada on Ancestry.co.uk shows that the Towsley family were living in Augusta Township, Ontario.
-Head of the household John Towsley, age 35, born 25th December 1865 was a Farmer by trade.
-He and his wife, Annie age 32 born in May 1868 had three children, Edith May age 10 born 1890, Edna C. age 7 born 1894 and John Hilton age 4 born 16th May 1896.
+The 1901 census for Canada on Ancestry.co.uk shows that the Towsley family was living in Augusta Township, Ontario.
+Head of the household was John Towsley, aged 35.
+He was born on the 25th December 1865 and was a Farmer.
+He and his wife, (Annie aged 32 who was born in May 1868) had three children.
+Edith May aged 10 was born in 1890.
+Edna C. 7 was born in 1894 and John Hilton aged 4 who was born on the 16th May 1896.

-Ten years on the family were still in Augusta and Head, John age 45 was still farming, he and his wife Annie age 43 had two children remaining at home, Edna age 17 and John Hilton age 15.
+Ten years on in 1911, the family was still in Augusta and Head, John age 45 was still farming.
+He and his wife Annie age 43 had two children listed at home for the census.
+Edna was 17 and John Hilton 15.

-John Hilton Towsley enlisted into the 156th Battalion of the Canadian Over-Seas Expeditionery Force at Brockville on 5th January 1916.
-He gave his mother Annie Towsley as next of kin and current address, South Augusta, Leeds, Ontario.
-His status was single, trade, Tinsmith and on his medical form he was described as being 5ft 6ins tall with a dark complexion, blue eyes and dark hair.
+John Hilton Towsley’s army records tell us that he enlisted into the 156th Battalion of the Canadian Over-Seas Expeditionery Force at Brockville on 5th January 1916.
+He named his mother Annie Towsley as his next of kin.
+His address was South Augusta, Leeds, Ontario.
+He was single and worked as a Tinsmith.
+His medical form described him as being as being 5ft 6ins tall with a dark complexion, blue eyes and dark hair.

 After basic training in Canada, John embarked for England on 18th October 1916 aboard the S.S.Northland, arriving in Liverpool on 28th October 1916 when he was posted to Whitley Army Camp to complete training.